Sectarianism in Lebanon: 19th century

 Historians have argued that the origins of sectarianism lay at the "intersection of nineteenth-century European colonialism and Ottoman modernization."
-The traditional order of Lebanese society during Ottoman domination was not shaped along sectarian lines.
+The traditional order of Lebanese society during Ottoman domination was not primarily organized along sectarian lines.
 Ottoman Lebanese society could be described as divided between an elite community that controlled religious and secular knowledge and common villagers that constituted the bulk of the society.
 Elite membership was thus determined by rank rather than religious affiliation, and relied on familial power constructed through a network of family alliances that often cut across religious lines.
 However, between 1840 and 1860, this social order began to be questioned and transformed, and religion entered the political sphere.
 The end of Ibrahim Pasha's occupation in 1840 created a power vacuum that various actors tried to exploit.
 Some of these actors relied on a religious base for their claims: the Maronite Church, for instance, called for the restoration of a Christian emirate in the region, while Maronite peasants asked for equality in the name of the Edict of Gulhane which in 1839 had guaranteed the rights of Ottoman citizens regardless of their religion.
 Moreover, the establishment of a new order in Mount Lebanon became the arena for the clash between European and Ottoman interests.
 While the Ottoman Empire attempted centralization through the Tanzimat reforms, European powers favoured local autonomies on religious bases.
 This European practice altered the meaning of religion in the multi-confessional society because it "emphasized sectarian identity as the only viable marker of political reform and the only authentic basis for political claims."